Mugen-Builders/mugen-docs/docs/cartesi-risczero-tutorial/development/verify-a-zk-proof-in-cartesi-rollups.md

 chmod +x send_proof.sh
 ```

-### Creating a Sample Proof Input
+:::tip Proof Input

-Create a file named `proof_input.json` with your ZK proof data.
+The script `send_proof.sh` uses the `proof_input.json` created in the [previous step](./generate-a-zk-proof.md) with your ZK proof data.
 The format should be:

 ```json
 {